Music Hop

-Music Hop was a Canadian music television series that aired on CBC Television from 1963 to 1967.
+Music Hop is a Canadian music television series that aired on CBC Television from 1963 to 1967.

 Premise

 Pop and rock music was featured in this series for youth, essentially a Canadian version of American Bandstand.

 Production

 The first season (1963–1964) was a Toronto production with host Alex Trebek who welcomed visiting musicians and introduced songs from the house musicians before a studio audience of dancing teenagers.
 He was replaced in following seasons by Dave Mickie, a disc jockey for CKEY in that time.
 Series musicians were Norm Amadio and the Rhythm Rockers, joined by The Girlfriends who were a female vocal trio.
 The producer of this season was Stan Jacobson.

 The second season's schedule expanded to all weekdays with other Canadian cities contributing to the production of Music Hop: